Musical, visual and kinetic performance

 The mastery of fire is certainly the primitive technology that has most profoundly modified our way of life and our evolution, not only from a physiological and societal point of view, but also from a cultural one.
-Its domestication is most certainly at the origin of the emergence of the first myths of our history and allowed prehistoric man to venture ever further into the bowels of the Earth and adorn them with pictorial works whose meanings remain unknown to this day.
+Its domestication is certainly at the origin of the emergence of the first myths of our history and allowed prehistoric man to venture further and further into the bowels of the Earth and to adorn them with pictorial works whose meanings remain unknown to this day.

-In a scenography inspired by Menez Dregan and with the help of a mysterious luminous sphere that can evoke a kind of flaming torch, Vis Insita weaves with a singular and contemporary look a parallel between this mastery of fire by prehistoric man and what we now call, 450,000 years later, digital technologies.
+With the help of a mysterious luminous sphere evoking a flaming torch, Nicolas Bazoge draws a parallel between this mastery of fire by archaic man and what we now call, 450,000 years later, digital technologies.
 Faced with the immense challenges of the modern world and equipped with these tools that are as fascinating as they are terrifying, the performance is part of the prehistory of a profound metamorphosis of humanity that seems to be taking shape and that we can, for the moment, only try to imagine.

-Therefore, what poetic and enthusiastic imaginings can we, as artists, instil thanks to these new tools?
-What enlightening questionings should be raised in the darkness of our contemporary uncertainties?
-What artistic and sensitive gestures to imprint durably on the walls of the limits of our humanity?
+What poetic imaginations can be instilled with digital tools?
+What luminous traces to leave in the darkness of our contemporary uncertainties?
+What sensitive gestures to print on the rough walls of our humanity?

 * Optical motion capture consists of capturing and digitizing real-time motion using synchronized infrared cameras.